 In addition, the graduate will complete the comprehensive learning outcomes identified with the General Education Core.

-[‡] Teacher candidates in Connecticut must have an academic or content major other than education to be eligible for teacher certification.
-Please be sure to consult with an advisor before choosing content major courses.
+Teacher candidates in Connecticut must have an academic or content major other than education to be eligible for teacher certification.
+Please contact the Social Science & Hospitality Division at 512-2753 to locate faculty advisors in this program.